-A being rushes toward the wandering-on.
-From suffering one's not yet released."

-Engendered (3) Jana Sutta (SN 1:57)

-"What engenders a person?

-What does one have that runs around?

-What rushes toward the wandering-on?

-What does one have

-as one's support?"

-"Craving engenders a person.
-One's mind is what runs around.

-A being rushes toward the wandering-on.
-Action is one's support."

-Fettered Saññojana Sutta (SN 1:64)

-"With what is the world fettered?
+A beingrushes toward the wandering-on.Actionis one's support."
+Fettered Saññojana Sutta (SN 1:64) "With what is the world fettered?
 What is its exploration?
 With the abandoning of what is there said, 'unbinding'?"

-"Fettered with delight is the world.
+The Buddha: "Fettered with delight is the world.
 Directed thought is its exploration.
-With the abandoning of craving is there said, is there said, 'unbinding."

-Desire Icchā Sutta (SN 1:69)

-"With what is the world tied down?
+With the abandoning of craving is there said, 'unbinding."
+Desire Icchā Sutta (SN 1:69) "With what is the world tied down?
 With the subduing of what is it freed?
 With the abandoning of what are all bonds cut through?"

-"With desire the world is tied down.
+The Buddha: "With desire the world is tied down.
 With the subduing of desire it's freed.
 With the abandoning of desire all bonds are cut through."

-Having Killed Chetvā Sutta (SN 1:71)

-As she was standing to one side, a devatā recited this verse to the Blessed One:
+Having Killed Chetvā Sutta (SN 1:71) As she was standing to one side, a devatā recited this verse to the Blessed One:

 "Having killed what do you sleep in ease?
 Having killed what do you not grieve?
 Of the slaying of what one thing does Gotama approve?"

-"Having killed anger you sleep in ease.
+The Buddha: "Having killed anger you sleep in ease.
 Having killed anger you do not grieve.
 The noble ones praise the slaying of anger -with its honeyed crest & poison root for having killed it you do not grieve."

-Kassapa the Deva's Son Kassapa Sutta (SN 2:2)

-Near Sāvatthi in the monastery...
-Standing to one side, Kassapa the deva's son recited this verse in the Blessed One's presence:

-"A monk should have jhāna, be released in mind, if he wants the heart's attainment: knowing the arising & passing away of the world, good in his awareness, independent, aimed at that reward."

-Pañcālacaṇḍa the Deva's Son Pañcālacaṇḍa Sutta (SN 2:7)

-The first verse in this discourse focuses on jhāna as a crucial element in the path to release.
+See also: MN 21; SN 7:2; AN 7:60 Kassapa the Deva's Son Kassapa Sutta (SN 2:2) Near Sāvatthi in the monastery...
+Standing to one side, Kassapa the deva's son recited this verse in the Blessed One's presence: "A monk should have jhāna, be released in mind, if he wants the heart's attainment: knowing the arising & passing away of the world, good in his awareness, independent, aimed at that reward."
+See also: SN 12:15 Pañcālacaņḍa the Deva's Son Pañcālacaṇḍa Sutta (SN 2:7) The first verse in this discourse focuses on jhāna as a crucial element in the path to release.
 The Buddha's "awakening to jhāna" apparently refers to two points in his career as a bodhisatta: (1) the point when, realizing the futility of self-torture, he surmised that jhāna might form the path to awakening; and (2) his realization of the extent to which jhāna actually could lead to the knowledge that yielded in full awakening.
 (For details on both of these points, see MN 35.)
 In the second verse, the Buddha expands on Pañcālacaṇḍa's understanding of the practice of jhāna by pointing out that it has to be endowed with mindfulness to be genuinely right concentration.
 This point is related to the fact that the various lists of activities that constitute the path-such as the five faculties, the seven factors for awakening, and the noble eightfold path-always place right mindfulness before right concentration.
-It's also related to the statement in MN 44 that the four satipaṭṭhānas-

-establishings of mindfulness-form the nimitta, or theme, of right concentration.
+It's also related to the statement in MN 44 that the four satipatṭhānas- establishings of mindfulness-form the nimitta, or theme, of right concentration.